Ai no Katachi: Chart performance

 "Ai no Katachi" debuted at number 3 on Oricon's Digital Singles chart with 18,000 downloads sold, marking Misia's first entry onto the chart.
-The song peaked at number one the following week, with sales of 29,000 downloads, making it Misia's first song to reach the top of the Digital Singles chart.
-"Ai no Katachi" stayed at number-one for two consecutive weeks.
-The song also made its debut onto the Billboard Japan Hot 100 at number 23, and at number 5 on Billboard Japan's Download Songs chart.
-It rose to number ten on the Hot 100, becoming Misia's eighth top ten entry on the chart, and number two on the Download Songs chart the following week.
+The song peaked at number one the following week, with sales of 29,000, downloads, making it Misia's first song to reach the top of the Digital Singles chart."Ai no Katachi" stayed at number one for two consecutive weeks.
+The song also made its debut on the Billboard Japan Hot 100 at number 23 and at number 5 on Billboard Japan's Download Songs chart.
+It rose to number ten on the Hot 100, becoming Misia's eighth top-ten entry on the chart, and number two on the Download Songs chart the following week.
 "Ai no Katachi" debuted at number 3 and number 2, respectively, on the RecoChoku and Mora Weekly Singles charts.
-It then reached number one on both charts on its second week.
+It then reached number one on both charts in its second week.